augmentedfabricationlab/afab_course/02_python_basics/README.md

 5 is in the range between 2 and 7
 ```
 When creating a function using the **def** statement, you can specify what the **return value** should be with a **return statement**.
 A return statement consists of the following:
-* The return keyword.
+* The return keyword
-* The value or expression that the function should return.
+* The value or expression that the function should return
 ```python
 * Write a function that computes the volume of a sphere given its radius.
 * The volume of a sphere is given as $$\frac{4}{3} πr^3$$